 Warrior (melee damage/tank)

-Arms is a damage spec that uses a two-handed weapon and is probably the easiest of the three specs to level with (unless you're planning on levelling through dungeons).
-It has high damage in both single-target and AoE situations and while it has no self-healing abilities until level 35, it has a number of defensive options available.
-Even then, it's unlikely that you'll struggle too much due to its high damage output.
+Arms is a damage spec that uses a two-handed weapon, has high damage in both single-target and AoE situations—though not at the same time—and gains its first self-healing abilities at later levels.
+It also has a number of defensive options available so it's unlikely that you'll struggle too much due to its high damage output.

 Fury is a fast warrior spec and can dual-wield two-handed weapons and early on has access to a skill that will restore health as well as deal damage.
-They deal high damage, but lack any solid AoE skills at lower levels, making Arms the preferred damage levelling spec, though there's really not much in it.
+They deal high damage, but lack any solid AoE skills at lower levels.

-Protection, as the name might suggest, is the warrior's tanking specialisation.
-It uses a one-handed weapon and a shield and can deal a huge amount of burst AoE damage for a tanking spec.
+Protection, as the name might suggest, is the warrior's tanking specialisation and it uses a one-handed weapon and a shield.
 It has great damage reduction abilities and is incredibly mobile but lacks any self-heals and its defensive abilities rely on good resource management.

 Paladin (melee damage/tank/healer)

 Paladins also wear plate armour and can cover any of three group roles, making them a flexible class to play.
 They also have a lot of utility while levelling and in group situations with a choice of one of three Auras, an eight-second immunity to all damage as well as a powerful heal that can restore the target's health to full.

 Retribution is the damage-dealing spec and uses two-handed swords, maces or axes.
 They rely on Holy Power as their main resource and fair equally well in both solo and group content with good single-target and AoE damage.
 Thanks to their high damage, heals, and defensive abilities, they're an easy spec to level.